#Endometriosis Bloating | Endometriosis Intestinal Gas EndoBelly Treatment | Dr Steven Vasilev

 Endometriosis Appendicitis

-Endometriosis can affect the appendix like almost any other organ and part of the intestine.
 However, it rarely causes appendicitis.
-Having said that, individual case reports are published that say right lower abdominal pain may be due to the appendix being involved with endometriosis.
+Having said that, reports are published that say right lower abdominal pain may be due to the appendix being involved with endometriosis.

 Endometriosis Appendectomy Benefits